AmaanSayyad/APT-Casino-Monad/METAMASK_SMART_ACCOUNTS.md

 ## 🔷 What are MetaMask Smart Accounts?

-MetaMask Smart Accounts enable you to use smart contract-based accounts instead of traditional Externally Owned Accounts (EOA).
+MetaMask Smart Accounts (based on EIP-4337 Account Abstraction) enable you to use smart contract-based accounts instead of traditional Externally Owned Accounts (EOA).
 These accounts offer advanced features and enhanced functionality:

+> **Note**: Smart Accounts are currently in beta and may not be available on all networks.
+This implementation provides detection and graceful fallbacks.

 ### ✨ Features:
 - **Batch Transactions**: Execute multiple operations in a single transaction